Why Rising Sea Levels are Sinking Florida and Miami Beach

 The longer answer is that rising temperatures around the globe are melting glaciers and ice sheets.
 The warming temperature is heating ocean water, causing thermal expansion which increases the actual volume of the ocean.
 The melting of glaciers and icecaps into the ocean is slowing down the Gulf Stream which impacts Florida in particular in many ways.

 Thermal expansion is the scientific term for expanding water.
 It’s similar to how a pot of water can boil over as its molecules expand when heated.
-There is a 1.2 degree different in the temperature of the ocean from 1950 to today.
+There is a 1.2-degree difference in the temperature of the ocean from 1950 to today.
 That small difference has resulted in over 6 inches if sea level rise.
-A study from NASA found that half of sea level rise in the past 25 years comes from thermal expansion.
+A study from NASA found that half of sea-level rise in the past 25 years comes from thermal expansion.
 The same study found that these levels are now accelerating quicker than predicted.
 As water temperatures continue to go up, so will sea levels.

 The Gulf Stream